thekalinga/books-raw/repo/the-peoples-verdict/04-the-evidence.md

 Prior to the riots, there was no apparent discord between the members of the two communities.
 Even during the December 1992 riots, peace was maintained.
-One of the deponents has credited this to the timely action of PSI Ghanwat who prevented the _Shiv Sainiks_ of the neighbouring Pathan Chawl from creating tension in the area.
+One of the deponents has credited this to the timely action of PSI Ghanwat who prevented the _Shiv Sainiks_[^shiv-sainiks] of the neighbouring Pathan Chawl from creating tension in the area.
 However, a few days prior to the January 1993 riots, Muslims of Adarsh Nagar had received threats of violence and looting from the local